 - Inspect the area around your heating system and make sure nothing is interfering with the airflow of your equipment.
 Items stored around the unit hinder the flow of air, forcing the system to use more energy and work harder for proper airflow.
-If you have a heat pump, check the outside unit for debris or anything else obstructing the airflow.
+If you have an Atlanta heat pump, check the outside unit for debris or anything else obstructing the airflow.

 - Check your registers and vents throughout your home.
 Ensure nothing is blocking your supply and return registers, such as rugs or furniture.
 Move any items interfering with the airflow from your registers and vents.
 Registers and vents with ideal airflow produce warmer rooms and help increase your HVAC system’s efficiency.

 Heating Checklist Monthly